ModelarData/ModelarDB-RS/docs/user/README.md

 modelardbd cloud path_to_local_data_folder s3://wind-turbine
 ```

-Note that the DBMS server uses `9999` as the default port.
+Note that `modelardbd` uses `9999` as the default port.
 The port can be changed by specifying a different port with
 the following environment variable:

 ```shell